-SAUERKRAUT: We are pleased to offer ONE jar of the Brinery’s Sauerkraut, although you may choose between 2 varieties.
+SAUERKRAUT: We are pleased to offer TWO jars of the Brinery’s Sauerkraut: Galaxy Rose (featuring Tantre Watermelon Radish) and Shielding Rose (featuring Heirloom Garlic).
 The Brinery is a local foods business, specializing in naturally fermented local vegetables and operated by long time Tantré farmer alum, David Klingenberger.
 For more information, please visit www.thebrinery.com.

 -How to use: use as a condiment with any dish, especially meat dishes, salads, roasted veggies, or sandwiches.